NORDIC STOCKS - Factors to watch on Oct 28

 ** For the latest news on Nordic stock price moves double click on

-Additional reporting by Copenhagen, Helsinki and Stockholm newsrooms 1 US dollar = 0.7874 euro 1 US dollar = 6.6178 Norwegian krone 1 US dollar = 5.8600 Danish crown Reporting by Oslo Newsroom
+Additional reporting by Copenhagen, Helsinki and Stockholm newsrooms 1 US dollar = 6.6178 Norwegian krone 1 US dollar = 5.8600 Danish crown Reporting by Oslo Newsroom